 The back of the jacket is fitted and provided our broad-backed women with enough room to easily paddle a boat and climb.
 The material isn't very stretchy but holds its shape well.
 While it doesn't have any adjustable pull-strings around the hem, the precisely placed elastic offers a sufficient fit that makes this jacket appear relaxed and athletic.
 We appreciate the relaxed and athletic look, which is great on its own, worn both ways, or underneath a shell.

 This jacket is expensive as an initial investment.
 If you like what you see and you're seeking a jacket that offers good warmth through all the seasons - with amazing insulation when wet - you might find value in it.
 Plus, you basically get two jackets for the price of one.
 It's versatile and great for all uses, from backcountry hiking to ski touring; it's built for the mountains.
-However, if budget is a big concern and you're not ready to throw down, check out other high scoring contenders; however, you'll find that none offer the performance and versatility that the Piz Bial does.
+However, if budget is a big concern and you're not ready to throw down, check out other high scoring contenders; however, you'll find that none offer the performance and versatility.

 — Amber King